roitberg-group/lammps-ani/README.md

 5. `ani_neighbor` (Optional) - Neighbor list type: `full` or `half`.
 Default is `full` and is prefered for performance benefit.
 6. `ani_precision` (Optional) - Precision mode: `single` or `double`.
 Default is `single`.

+Tensor cores on NVIDIA GPUs, which are used to speed up the matrix multiplication via the TF32 precision format, are disabled by default to maintain the precision of forces.
+However, these can be activated by setting the following environment variable `export LAMMPS_ANI_ALLOW_TF32=1`.

 ### Models